Newtown 2042 F2F appointments now available!

 Sometimes psychological diagnoses may also require formal assessment for legal or forensic purposes, and these are typically conducted by Psychologists working in the legal or forensic industry.
 Diagnostic assessment for legal and forensic purposes is outside the scope of services Eccentric Minds is able to provide currently.

 Eccentric Minds is currently offering assessment for diagnosis of Autism and ADHD based on the combination of assessment tools we have available.
-If there are concerns or suspected symptoms of Intellectual Disability or Specific Learning Disorders, we strongly recommend seeking a cognitive assessment to identify these needs and appropriate recommendations with an alternative clinic.
+If there are suspected symptoms of Intellectual Developmental Disorder or Specific Learning Disorders, we strongly recommend seeking a cognitive assessment to identify these needs and appropriate recommendations with an alternative clinic.

 Depending on the information obtained during intake sessions, we will ask you to complete a variety of online questionnaires to screen for particular diagnoses that might be present.
 From there we may recommend further assessment using some or all of the following: